-Method Characteristic - Source of Data - 50 % to at least 200 % of the T concentration in urine (at least 5 calibration points across the linear range under investigation and at least four replicates per calibration point are recommended); Calibration - 2 individually prepared stock standard solutions and 2 dilution series from each; - Least squares regression analysis of the response versus concentration to calculate the method's regression coefficient over this range.
-Repeatability - At least 10 repeats of a suitable CRM/QC sample(s) or a 'spiked' urine/blood (serum, plasma) of known concentration/ratio/score at or close to the T value.
-The solutions to be analysed by the same analyst and equipment, in the same Laboratory on a short timescale.
-The SD of the results is the method Repeatability (s_r) at that concentration.
+, Analytical Method Characteristic - Source of Data - 50 % to at least 200 % of the T concentration in calibrators prepared in the same matrix as the Samples (at least 5 calibration points across the linear range under investigation and at least four replicates per calibration point are recommended); Calibration - 2 individually prepared stock standard solutions and 2 dilution series from each; - Least squares regression analysis of the response versus concentration to calculate the method's regression coefficient over this range.
+Repeatability - At least 10 repeats of a suitable CRM /QC sample(s) or a 'spiked' urine/blood (serum, plasma) of known concentration/ratio/score at or close to the T value.
+The solutions shall be analyzed by the same analyst and equipment, in the same Laboratory on a short timescale.
+The SD of the results is the method Repeatability ( sr ) at that concentration.
 Intermediate Precision - At least 10 individually prepared test solutions prepared preferably from control urine/blood (serum, plasma) or a CRM or QC sample(s) of concentration/ratio/score that is close to the T value.
-Analysed in the same Laboratory on different days using (where possible) different operators and different equipment.
-The SD of the results is the Intermediate Precision (sw) estimate for the method at that concentration. - Determine the difference or method bias (Δ_i) between the mean measured value for test results obtained by analysis of a relevant CRM, QC sample or spiked matrix and the reference values for these samples.
-Recovery - Where information is available from n separate bias determinations calculate the root mean square of the bias (RMS{bias}) . - If the RMS{bias} is used to estimate the standard \underline{MU} of results obtained using the method, a contribution due to the uncertainty associated with the reference values used to establish the method bias must also be included.
-Ruggedness - Where deemed necessary, estimate the influence of parameters (especially variation in matrix) that are difficult to investigate in basic validation studies.
+Analyzed in the same Laboratory on different days using (where possible) different operators and different equipment.
+The SD of the results is the Intermediate Precision ( sw ) estimate for the method at that concentration. - Determine the difference or method bias (b) between the mean measured value for test results obtained by analysis of a relevant CRM , QC sample or spiked matrix and the reference values for these samples.
+Bias - Where information is available from $n$ separate bias determinations calculate the root mean square of the bias $(RMS{\it bias})$ . - If the $RMS{bias}$ is used to estimate the standard $u_c$ of results obtained using the method, a contribution due to the uncertainty associated with the reference values used to establish the method bias shall also be included.

-Document Number: TD2018DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018
+Document Number: TD2019DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 14 November 2018 Effective Date: 1 March 2019